shill1729/kellyfractions/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The package kellyfractions provides functions for computing optimal wagers, bets, allocations, and portfolios under a variety of models of increasing generality.
+The package kellyfractions provides functions for computing log-optimal wagers, bets, allocations, and portfolios under a variety of models of increasing generality.
 Features also include simulations of each model and the growth-rates obtained from each strategy.

 ## Installation